CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 Being the new person at a job you just got hired for is scary.
 Imagine you are an intern who has just started at a big advertising agency.
 What if the head of your department is so intimidating that you want to look away every time you see her walking down the hall.
 Many young adults, just like you, fear management at their corporate job.
 The secret that everyone forgets is that they are actually there to help you!
 There is nothing wrong with being nervous to talk to your boss, but ignoring a relationship with them all together could result in a less productive work environment overall.

 Do you want to reach your full potential within a position?
 We all know the answer is YES!
 You have amazing ideas; if you are too afraid to do something worth getting attention for, you are hurting both yourself and your boss!
 Just like an interview, talking to your boss is often brief, and you will be conscious of the things you are saying.
-Even worse, unlike the interview process, for the most part, these interactions will be during completely random times, such as an elevator ride.
+Even worse, unlike the interview process, for the most part, these interactions will be at completely random times, such as an elevator ride.

 Okay, I know I have scared you, but there is light at the end of the tunnel!
 You can prepare yourself for these interactions and make sure they are positive and beneficial to you.
 You should have a selection of topics that you feel comfortable talking to your boss about.